Concepts

 Can a high ACoS be justified, and under what circumstances?

-Yes, a high ACoS can sometimes be justified, especially in scenarios where the goal is to gain market share, launch new products, or increase visibility in a competitive category.
+Yes, a high ACoS can sometimes be justified, especially when the goal is to gain market share, launch new products, or increase visibility in a competitive category.
 In these cases, sellers might prioritize visibility and customer acquisition over immediate profitability.
 Additionally, a high ACoS in the short term can lead to increased organic sales and customer lifetime value, offsetting the initial high advertising costs.